silshack/spring2014/_posts/2014-01-22sierra_python_basics.md

 print "The temperature in farenheit is:", farenheit_temp, "F"
 ```
-Here is an example of this program:
+Here is a sample input from the farenheit program:
 ![to_far](http://farm6.staticflickr.com/5548/12092080875_d19f34e174_b.jpg)

 <b>(4) Here is a program that will convert a user-input number of degrees degrees farenheit to degrees celsius:</b>